IBM/unitxt/docs/docs/components.rst

 A Unitxt **Format** defines a set of extra formatting requirements, unrelated to the underlying data or task, including those pertaining to system prompts, special tokens or user/agent prefixes, and in-context demonstrations.

-Continuing the example from \figureRef{fig:verbalization}, the Unitxt format receives the text produced by the template "**classify the sentence: ``I like toast''**", and adds the system prompt "**<SYS>You are a helpful agent</SYS>}**", the Instruction-User-Agent schema cues, and the two presented demonstrations.
+Continuing the example from the above :ref:`figure <prompt_structure>`, the Unitxt format receives the text produced by the template
+"**classify the sentence: ``I like toast''**", and adds the system prompt "**<SYS>You are a helpful agent</SYS>}**", the Instruction-User-Agent schema cues, and the two presented demonstrations.